kran0/nod32-update-mirror/README.md

 Usefull examples, support, original docker image and all the stuff are in [The Original Project](https://github.com/tarampampam/nod32-update-mirror)!

 ## Why this realization?
-- Pure lightweight nod32-update-mirror toolset without nginx included;
+- Pure lightweight nod32-update-mirror toolset without nginx included in main image;
-- Ready to use with external nginx (I prefer official nginx image);
+- Ready to use with (official or le-enabled) nginx;
 - And because I can!

 ## How to use?

 Use legal keys, there is no `--keys-update` option enabled by default.
-Use custom `settings.conf`, you are to write your own using docs.
+Use custom `settings.conf`, you are to write your own using `settings.conf~example`.

-This image implements my special interest.
-So there are just a few use cases:
+Use cases:

 1) Docker run with scheduler enabled (default):